 Fayetteville State University strongly encourages each student to have accident and medical insurance either by their personal policy or under the FSU Student Medical Insurance Plan.
-Brochures describing the Student Insurance Plans are available at Student Health Services.
+Brochures describing the Student Insurance Plans are available at Student Health Services and online at www.studentinsurance.com.